 This option causes a warning to be emitted whenever an inner-scope value has the same name as an outer-scope value, i.e. the inner value shadows the outer one.
-This can catch typographical errors that turn into hard-to-find bugs, e.g., in the inadvertent capture of what would be a recursive call in $f = \dots$ let f = id in \dots f \dots
+This can catch typographical errors that turn into hard-to-find bugs, e.g., in the inadvertent capture of what would be a recursive call in $f = \ldots$ let f = id in \ldots f \ldots f x = do { ignore <- this; ignore <- that; return (the other) }